yoiang/react-hand/README.md

 # react-hand

 ### Have you ever needed a hand that you could poke and prod and have make different hand signs for your website?
-### Have you ever need _my_ hand to poke and prod and have make different hand signs for your website?
+### Have you ever needed _my_ hand to poke and prod and have make different hand signs for your website?
 ### Look no further, your search has come to an end 🕺🌵

 ![EXample](example.gif)